-Others compile lists about things they are grateful for, spending 3-5 minutes listing item after item, and then will continue with their daily lives.
+Others have a gratitude journal and compile lists about things they are grateful for, spending 3-5 minutes listing item after item, and then will continue with their daily lives.

 Spending 5 minutes on gratitude is significantly better than not practicing any form of gratitude.
 We all need to start somewhere. 🙂

-I spent years saying thanks to even the small things that happened during the day when I went to bed.
-I used to fall asleep while giving thanks.
+I spent years saying thanks for even the small things that happened during the day when I went to bed while falling asleep.
 I then wanted to take this practice to the next level.

-When we do it right, we feel gratitude in our body.
+When we do it right, we feel gratitude in our bodies.
 It might have different sensations for different people.
-For me it starts like a warm, pleasant feeling that moves around in my body, but then very quickly reaches my heart.
+For me, it starts like a warm, pleasant feeling that moves around in my body, but then very quickly reaches my heart.
 I feel an explosion of love, or gratitude to the point where it needs to be released in form of tears.